 4. Go On An Aquarium Tour

-From March-August every Monday and Thrusday, BAMZ puts on unique tours of Harrington Sound for $40.
+From July-September every Thrusday, BAMZ puts on unique tours of Harrington Sound for $40.
 This ecosystem is like nowhere else on Earth, and you will be treated to views of spotted eagle rays, terns, and longtails.
 The two guides are very knowledgeable about Harrington Sound’s ecosystem.

 5. Rafting and Inner Tubing